DreRosado/PokedexCollector/README.md

-# PokedexCollector
+# PokédexCollector
-Project for displaying Pokemon information on lookup
+Project for displaying Pokémon information on lookup